mayank-0407/GetPlaced-Main/README.md

-Welcome to Web-I, A one-stop destination for discovering exciting internship opportunities!
-Whether you are a student looking to gain real-world experience or a company seeking fresh talent, Web-I is the perfect platform to bridge the gap between aspirations and opportunities.
+Welcome to GetPlaced, A one-stop destination for discovering exciting internship opportunities!
+Whether you are a student looking to gain real-world experience or a company seeking fresh talent, GetPlaced is the perfect platform to bridge the gap between aspirations and opportunities.

 # Overview:
-Web-I is an innovative web application designed to streamline the internship recruitment process.
+GetPlaced is an innovative web application designed to streamline the internship recruitment process.
 With a user-friendly interface and powerful search functionality, it connects students, graduates, and young professionals with a diverse range of internships across various industries.

-# How Web-I looks like:
+# How GetPlaced looks like:
 ![dashboard](https://github.com/mayank-0407/Web-I/assets/97796657/90927218-e02e-4ac2-ab95-da6b2196b28c)

 ![login](https://github.com/mayank-0407/Web-I/assets/97796657/003d3d16-0d80-45d5-813d-9a6ac4e44a27)